zhaoyul/aposd-vs-clean-code/README.md

 Now let me explain why I think TDD is likely to result in bad designs.
-The fundamental problem with TDD is that it forces developers to work too tactically, in units of development that are too smalll; discourages design thinking.
+The fundamental problem with TDD is that it forces developers to work too tactically, in units of development that are too small; it discourages design thinking.
 With TDD the basic unit of development is one test: first the test is written, then the code to make that test pass.
 However, the natural units for design are larger